Monogamy of entanglement of maximal dimension: Proof of monogamy inequality

-Although the state space of $\rho_{12}$ is $nine$ dimensional, it would be sufficient to consider only three of them which are necessary to be entangled with the single qutrit subsystem of the observer $3$ \cite{ckw}.
-Henceforth, we will consider the rank of $r(\rho_{AB})=3$, and the same for the other subsystem $\rho_{13}$ shared by the observers $1$ and $3$.
-Now, the mixed state $\rho_{12}$ can be realised by the following pure state decomposition
+Although the Hilbert space describing $\rho_{12}$ is of $d^2$ dimensional, it would be sufficient to consider only $d$ of them which are necessary to be entangled with the single qudit subsystem of the observer $3$ \cite{ckw}.
+Henceforth, we will consider the rank $r$ of $\rho_{12}$ as $r(\rho_{12})=d$, and the same for the other subsystem $\rho_{13}$ shared by the observers $1$ and $3$.
+Now, the mixed state $\rho_{12}$ can be realized by the following pure state decomposition

 where $\ket{\phi_k}=\sum_{ij}a_{ijk}\ket{ij}$ are sub-normalized orthogonal state vectors with norm no greater than $one$.
 The range of $\rho_{12}$ is spanned by these three vectors.
-At this point, we face a difficulty as the closed expression of G-concurrence of a mixed state is not known.
-However, we can circumvent our problem by invoking the theorem presented in \cite{gour4} which states that $\rho_{12}$ written in the above form must contain \emph{at least} one such pure state decomposition in which the G-concurrence of one $\ket{\phi_k}$ is non-vanishing, vanishes for the other pure states.
-Without loss of generality, we assume
+A closed expression of G-concurrence, often denoted as $G({\rho_{ij}})$, of a general qudit mixed state $\rho_{ij}$ does not exist.
+We circumvent the situation by developing a framework to obtain an upper bound of $G({\rho_{ij}})$.
+To achieve our goal, we invoke the lemma presented in \cite{gour4} which states that $\rho_{12}$ must contain one such pure state decomposition $\{\ket{\xi_m}\}$ in which G-concurrence is non-vanishing for a \emph{particular} pure state in that decomposition, and vanishes for all other pure states in that decomposition.
+We consider the pure state decomposition of $\rho_{12}$,